 Open Neurophysiology Environment¶

-Here we propose a solution to this problem: a set of three simple loader functions, that would allow users to access and search data from multiple sources.
-To adopt the standard, data providers can use any format they like - all they need to do is implement these three functions to fetch the data from their server and load it into Python or MATLAB.
+Here we provide a solution to this problem: a set of four simple functions, that allow users to access and search data from multiple sources.
+To adopt the standard, data providers can use any format they like - all they need to do is implement these functions to fetch the data from their server and load it into Python or MATLAB.
 Users can then analyze this data with the same exact code as data from any other provider.
 The learning curve will be simple, and the loader functions would be enough for around 90% of common use cases.

 By a data provider we mean an organization that hosts a set of neurophysiology data on an internet server (for example, the International Brain Lab).
 The Open Neurophysiology Environment (ONE) provides a way for scientists to analyze data from multiple data providers using the same analysis code.
 There is no need for the scientist to explicitly download data files or understand their format - this is all handled seamlessly by the ONE framework.
 The ONE protocol can also be used to access a scientist’s own experiments stored on their personal computer, but we do not describe this use-case here.